Ship Details:

 History:

-This class was developed in 1942 from the Flower-class corvettes and many were built in Britain and Canada between 1942 and 1944.
+This class of anti-submarine warship was developed in 1942 from the original Flower-class corvette design.
+A number of these ships were built in Britain and Canada between 1942 and 1944.
 The original design had been based on a whale chaser built in 1936.
 They were very seaworthy vessels and had incorporated developments that improved their usefulness as anti-submarine patrol and escort ships in both coastal and ocean waters.

 Arbutus was laid down in May 1943 and launched at the George Brown & Co shipyards at Greenock, Scotland on 26 January 1944.
-She was commissioned into RNZN service on 16 June 1944 and was completed by 5 July 1944.
+The ship was commissioned into RNZN service on 16 June 1944 and was completed by 5 July 1944.

 War Service